Medical Examinations and Inquiries: Employee Rights

 Voluntary Participation Requirement

 The EEOC has provided guidance on what constitutes “voluntary” participation, including limitations on incentives.
-This voluntary standard ensures that wellness programs remain beneficial opportunities rather than mandatory medical examinations that could be used for discriminatory purposes.
+This voluntary standard ensures that wellness programs remain beneficial opportunities rather than mandatory medical examinations that could enable discrimination.

 Confidentiality in Wellness Programs

-Medical information obtained through wellness programs must be maintained according to ADA confidentiality requirements and collected on forms separate from employment records.
-Information should be shared with employers only in aggregate form that doesn’t identify individual employees and protected from disclosure to supervisors or managers involved in employment decisions.
+Medical information obtained through wellness programs must follow ADA confidentiality requirements and appear on forms separate from employment records.
+Employers should only receive information in aggregate form that doesn’t identify individual employees.
+The information must stay protected from disclosure to supervisors or managers involved in employment decisions.

 Many wellness programs use third-party administrators specifically to maintain this confidentiality firewall between health information and employment decisions.
 This separation helps ensure that participation in wellness programs doesn’t inadvertently create risk of workplace discrimination.